archanaraj-m/Ansible/notes/teamsinterviewqutns.md

 * In ansible we use custom modules
 * Advantages of collections it is easy to find modules,in collections have roles and modules
 * For create the role command is``ansible-galaxy role init <rolename>``example ``ansible-galaxy role init skelton``

+# Facts vs variables
+Ansible facts are data collected about the (target) systems on which Ansible takes actions.
+They are variables, but set by Ansible (in a way like system defined variables).
+They are collected during Gathering Facts stage of a playbook run, and it is controlled by the gather_facts setting.
+Ansible calls this variables discovered from systems.
+That said, it is possible to set custom facts also.
+Some examples are:

+ansible_hostname - the FQDN of the target system ansible_os_family - the Operating System family of target system (RedHat, Debian, etc.)

+# variables
+* The other variables are the ones we can set as per our requirement (in a way like user defined variables).

+Some examples are:

+my_fav_fruits: [ 'orange', 'apple', 'banana' ] - yours might differ.
+config_dir: '/etc/my_app/conf.d' - for my application configuration files.

+# Tags
+* If you have a large playbook, it may be useful to run only specific parts of it instead of running the entire playbook.
+You can do this with Ansible tags.
+Using tags to execute or skip selected tasks is a two-step process:

+* Add tags to your tasks, either individually or with tag inheritance from a block, play, role, or import.

+* Select or skip tags when you run your playbook.